rajendrabraj/AgenticAI2025/n8n_Workflows/N8nReadme.md

 ----
 N8n Use cases Experimented :

+🌐 Fast Connectivity to different Tools using N8n Low Code and No code framework.

+🔍 N8n Workflow- Uses SerperApi and TavilySearch which makes integration seamless.

 ✅ N8n Workflow- Chatbot-Telegram-Twitter Workflow.

 ✅ N8n Workflow-  Research - Reader and Writer Workflow.

 ✅ N8n Workflow-  Provide Input query as a Chat Prompt and the Output send / redirected to GMAIL and seamless integration with email.

-🌐 Fast Connectivity to different Tools using N8n Low Code and No code framework.

-🔍 N8n Workflow- Uses SerperApi and TavilySearch which makes integration seamless.
+✅ N8n Workflow-  Testing of DATA upload and Chunking of the Data

+✅ N8n Workflow-  Testing of the Chain of Thoughts

 ----